AHZR199/Mosquito-Species-Identification-Model/README.md

 * Model - This folder contains all the python files used to create, train, and test the model along with creating figures based on the model metrics
 * Images - This folder is the image datset created for this project and as such it contains all the images captured with each subfolder using the convention 'genus_species'
 ### Files
-* App/environment.yml -
+* App/environment.yml - contains a list of dependencies and their versions and is to be used to create the conda environment to run the Flask app
-* App/app.py -
+* App/app.py - This is main Python file that contains the Flask app
-* App/index.html -
+* App/index.html - Home page/entry point for a web application
-* App/result.html -
+* App/result.html - Page that displays the output from the ML model for each image
+* App/best_model.pth - Stores the PyTorch model which is used for the Flask app
 * Model/data_utils.py -
 * Model/visualize.py -
 * Model/train_eval.py -
 * Model/main.py -

 # Installation